phueb/CHILDES-SRL/README.md

 Investigation into the inner workings of the model began in in September 2019 while under the supervision of [Cynthia Fisher](https://psychology.illinois.edu/directory/profile/clfishe) at the Department of Psychology at [UIUC](https://psychology.illinois.edu/).

+## How it works

+* Utterances are loaded from text file
+* A word in each utterance is masked
+* Each utterance is converted to word-pieces using a custom vocab file
+* Each utterance is converted to an instance
+* A vocabulary for input and output words is created from train and test instances
+* A Bert model is instantiated using the size of the vocabulary for input words
+* A LM model is instantiated with the Bert model providing word embeddings
+* The LM model adds a projection layer on top of Bert mapping from hidden size -> size of vocabulary for output words

+Because the vocabulary holds word pieces for both input and output words, and the model works with word-pieces only, a decoding function is called which converts the word pieces back into whole words.

 ## Compatibility